FoodyFood/virtual-cell-based-architecture/README.md

 Other tenants though are not affected and their requests are handled fine.
 This means we have reduced the blast radius to a single tenant if using the default settings.

+## What Is The Cell Router?

+The cell router keeps a list of tenants, and healthy cells, each tenant might be assigned a single cell or multiple cells, but not all cells.

+The cell router will route a requst from a tenant to a cell that the tenant is assigned, where it will be handled.

+If a cell fails to respond, or returns an error, it can be marked unhealthy and the router will attemop to route to other healthy cells the tenant is assigned to.

+AWS calls this "the thinnest possible layer".
+It shoud be as bullet proof and as thin as possible, if it goes down, the whole system goes down, it has a blast radius of 100%, it should do only what it needs to do to route requests and no more.

 ## Program Flow

 In main.py, we start by creating a bunch of cells, then we create a bunch of tenants and assign them cells.